marmelab/aor-graphql/packages/aor-graphql-client/README.md

 ### IntrospectionOptions

 Instead of running an IntrospectionQuery you can also provide the IntrospectionQuery result directly.
+This speeds up the initial rendering of the `Admin` component.

 ```jsx
 import { __schema as schema } from './schema';